-The 10 Best Neighborhoods in MinneapolisMarch 27, 2018 by Aaron Bode
+The 10 Best Neighborhoods in MinneapolisAugust 27, 2020 by DRG

-Whether you’re looking for a hip-and-happening neighborhood with stylish urban lofts or a quiet neighborhood with single-family homes and a small-town charm, the city offers plenty of opportunity for you to find the right place to call home.
+Whether you’re looking for a hip-and-happening downtown neighborhood with stylish urban lofts or a quiet community with single-family homes and a small-town charm, the city offers plenty of exciting opportunities for you to find the best place to call home.

-The city is divided into 11 communities, and then each community is divided into small neighborhoods, for a total of 81 neighborhoods.
+Minneapolis is divided into 11 communities, and each community is divided into small neighborhoods, creating a total of 81 neighborhoods.
 Many stand out for their quality lifestyle and livability.

 Of course, narrowing it down to 10 neighborhoods was tough.
 However, we’ve included some high-profile, can’t-miss communities as well as a couple less-known, but up-and-coming hot spots.